ArshdeepSinghSyal/DevOpsEnvironmentSetup/README.md

 <img width="823" alt="screenshot 2019-01-14 at 12 38 20 pm" src="https://media.github.ncsu.edu/user/12952/files/622c5180-1851-11e9-89b4-0c1f226b8e4c">

-In case we get any of the opunit checks failing, which will be denoted by :x:
+In case we get any of the opunit checks failing, which will be denoted by :x:<br/>
+We update the respective versions

 ## PipeLine: